Suggested Holiday Itinerary

 The morning demands an early start.
 Entering the Namib Naukluft National Park at sunrise, the first rays of sunlight paint the mountains of sand into a variety of apricot, red and orange, which contrast against the crisp blue skyline - you will find yourself reaching for your camera immediately!
 Prepare to be captivated by the surreal Dead Vlei surrounded by some of the highest dunes on earth and Sossusvlei, where the dry Tsauchab River ends abruptly amongst the dunes.
 Take the opportunity to walk up one of these majestic dunes to admire the desert landscape beneath.
 Afterwards, you will visit the Sesriem Canyon, a life sustaining natural phenomenon right in the heart of the Namib Desert.

 After breakfast, your Namibian adventure continues with a visit to the little settlement of Solitaire on the edge of the Namib Naukluft National Park.
-Enjoy a cup of coffee with a piece of delightful apple-pie, written about in so many travel books before travelling via the desolate, rolling hills of the Kuiseb Valley towards the Atlantic Ocean.
+Enjoy a cup of coffee with a piece of delightful apple pie, written about in so many travel books before travelling via the desolate, rolling hills of the Kuiseb Valley towards the Atlantic Ocean.
 Upon reaching the coastal harbour town of Walvis Bay, you will visit the shallow lagoon, one of the most important wetland areas on the African continent and a RAMSAR World Heritage Site.
 Over 80% of the African flamingos feed in this lagoon and present a breathtaking picture when they appear in large groups.
 Continuing along the scenic route between the dune belt and the Atlantic Ocean you will reach Swakopmund, where the rest of the day is spent at leisure.
 With palm-lined streets and seaside promenades, Swakopmund is a popular holiday destination in Namibia.

 Swakopmund is often referred to as the playground of Namibia, and it has numerous activities to offer visitors during your day of leisure here.
 Embrace the relaxed pace of this idyllic coastal town whilst enjoying coffee and freshly baked pastries in one of the many cafes.
 Alternatively explore the rugged, sweltering desert on a day tour, or view this awesome environment from the air on a scenic flight.
 Find your inner child and push adrenaline to its limits with extreme adventures such as skydiving over the desert or quad biking and sand boarding on the dunes.
 Take time to get the feel of this quaint town with its historic buildings, museums, shopping arcades and beach bar that has transformed into its own personality by the vibrant use of colour and the bohemian lifestyle.

-Departing after breakfast, you will travel along long yet still interesting and scenic roads and head further north past the Brandberg, Namibia's highest mountain (2,579m), into Damaraland, one of the least populated and geologically diverse areas in Africa.
-This harsh, rocky environment is home to the elusive desert elephant, the black rhino and free-roaming antelope species.
-Accompanied by a local Damara guide you will visit Twyfelfontein, a UNESCO heritage site where Bushman communities engraved and painted over 2,500 pictures some 6,000 years ago.
-After a visit to the nearby Living Museum you will then head to the Petrified Forest - a geological phenomenon depicting the creation and metamorphosis of wood into stone amongst some of the oldest landmasses on Earth.
-In addition, you will have the chance to see the Welwitschia mirabilis plant - the oldest living desert plant on Earth.
+During the cooler hours of the morning you start your adventure filled day in the company of a local Damara guide, who takes you to Twyfelfontein, a UNESCO heritage site where Bushman communities engraved and painted over 2,500 pictures some 6.000 years ago!.After a visit to the nearby Living Museum of the Damara, you proceed to the Petrified Forest - a geological phenomenon depicting the creation and metamorphosis of wood into stone amongst some of the oldest landmasses on Earth.
+Here you also see the Welwitschia mirabilis plant - the oldest living desert plant on Earth.

 Etosha National Park